 Now for some, who have an ego-centric view of the world where they are the center of the universe, today’s question will probably go unnoticed.
 For others, however, those who successfully navigate the chaos, they understand they are part of a larger world.
 The universe revolves around the sun, not their ego.

 To navigate the chaos it is important to reflect upon your relationships with yourself, those closest to you, strangers, those who are unable to help you, and nature.
 How you relate matters.
 Somewhere along your path you will need the support, help, and encouragement of those around you.
 Nature will play a role in how you succeed.

 Albert Einstein wrote: “A human being is a part of the whole called by us universe, a part limited in time and space.
 He experiences himself, his thoughts and feeling as something separated from the rest, a kind of optical delusion of his consciousness.
 This delusion is a kind of prison for us, restricting us to our personal desires and to affection for a few persons nearest to us.
 Our task must be to free ourselves from this prison by widening our circle of compassion to embrace all living creatures and the whole of nature in its beauty.”

-How often do you free yourself from your prison to understand your relationships?
+How often do you reflect upon your relationships?